exasol/pyexasol/docs/SCRIPT_OUTPUT.md

 ### DEBUG MODE
 Debug mode is useful for manual debugging during UDF script development.

-Accepts connections from all VM's, but displays output of first connected VM only.
+Connections are accepted from all VM's.
+Output of first connection is displayed.
+Outputs of other connections are discarded.

-Runs forever until stopped by user.
+Server runs forever until stopped by user.

 How to use it: